A Heist with Markiplier: Cast

-Sequel
+Production

 After the success of A Heist with Markiplier, Fischbach teased the idea of a sequel in a December 2019 interview.
 He said, "If I do it again, and I might, I would wanna do it in an even better way than I did this time.
 And I have no idea what that means, and I have no idea how to say that, but, you know, if I did it again I would wanna surpass what I've already made."

 In November 2020, after the channel Unus Annus was deleted, he confirmed in the video "Unus Annus - Post Mortem" that a sequel was in development.

-After months of updates on writing the project, Fischbach announced that he had travelled back to Austin to film the sequel.
+After months of updates on writing the project, Fischbach announced that he had travelled back to Austin, Texas to film the sequel.
 On September 3, 2021, Fischbach announced that its title would be In Space with Markiplier.
 A trailer was released on March 4, 2022.

 In Space with Markiplier consists of two parts.
 Part 1 was released on April 4, 2022, on the same day as the 10th anniversary of the Markiplier channel, and Part 2 was released on May 2, 2022.

+Reception

+In Space with Markiplier received generally positive reviews.
+In a review for Compass News, Benedicto Campo describes In Space with Markiplier as "fun, engaging, enjoyable, and exciting to watch and take part in."
+Campo also states, "Although it can be very confusing upon the first watch, it will be lots more fun once you get used to it and view it again multiple times."